DjPaulP/MS3-Keto4me/Testing.md

 ## 6. Bugs | Solved
 1. When nearing completion users were able to force themselves to login again and register again.
 This was solved and is no longer the case.
 2. A bug was found when adding a recipe.
 The method would indent a number of spaces for input.
-This was fixed by changing the </textarea>
+This was fixed by changing the textarea closing bracket
 3. The edit and delete buttons where not appearing inline.
 Again fixed with the use of divs.

 ---